Benjamin Alarie: Law practice and academic career

 Alarie's research and academic interests include taxation law, judicial decision-making and practical use of artificial intelligence in the field of jurisprudence.
 In 2003, Alarie began his legal career as a law clerk for Madam Justice Louise Arbour at the Supreme Court of Canada.
 In 2004, Alarie joined the University of Toronto’s Faculty of Law as a full-time professor.
 He was awarded the Alan Mewett QC Prize for excellence in teaching by the law school's graduating class of 2009.
-Alarie is an affiliated faculty member of the Vector Institute for Artificial Intelligence.
-He is a coauthor of a textbook on tax law, Canadian Income Tax Law, including the most recent 6th edition published in 2018.
-He is co-author of the peer-reviewed book, The Legal Singularity: How Artificial Intelligence Can Make Law Radically Better (University of Toronto Press, 2023).
+Alarie is an affiliated faculty member of the Vector Institute for Artificial Intelligence and the Schwartz Reisman Institute.
+He is a coauthor of several editions of a textbook on tax law, Canadian Income Tax Law.
+He coined the term “legal singularity” in 2016 and is co-author of the peer-reviewed book, The Legal Singularity: How Artificial Intelligence Can Make Law Radically Better (University of Toronto Press, 2023).

-Blue J Legal
+Blue J

-In 2015, Alarie co-founded (along with Brett Janssen, Anthony Niblett and Albert Yoon) Blue J Legal, a Toronto-based legal tech startup company specializing in legal analysis for tax and employment law experts.
+In 2015, Alarie co-founded (along with Brett Janssen, Anthony Niblett and Albert Yoon) Blue J, a Toronto-based legal tech startup company specializing in using artificial intelligence for legal research and analysis.

 According to a number of sources, the company's software uses AI and machine learning algorithms to assist with legal research by analyzing large amounts of data to predict a court's likely verdict in various kinds of legal cases.
-The company's AI software program Tax Foresight was used in 2018 in a pilot program organized by The Department of Justice in Canada and has subsequently been adopted.
+The company's AI software program was used in 2018 in a pilot program organized by The Department of Justice in Canada and has subsequently been adopted.
 The Canada Revenue Agency has also adopted Blue J's software.